sarahbachernegg/supabase-support-casebook/cases/01-auth-rls-empty-results.md

 ## Investigation notes

-My first step was to separate authentication from authorization.
+The main thing I would explain to the user is that signing in and being allowed to read rows are separate steps.

 Authentication answers:

-> Is the user logged in?
+> Who is the user?

 Authorization answers:

-> Is this user allowed to read these rows?
+> Which rows is this user allowed to access?

-In this case, the user was authenticated correctly, but Postgres RLS still filtered out every row until a matching policy was added.

-The key detail is that an empty array is not always a failed query.
-It can also mean the query succeeded, but RLS allowed zero rows to be returned.
+In this case, authentication was working.
+The user had a valid session.
+But once the query reached Postgres, RLS still decided whether any rows were visible to that user.
+That is why `data = []` and `error = null` is an important clue.
+It can mean the request succeeded, but the current policies allowed zero rows to be returned.

 ## Likely root cause

 The most likely root cause is one of these:

 1. RLS is enabled but no `select` policy exists.
-2. A policy exists, but it does not match the authenticated user's ID.
+2. A policy exists, but it does not match the authenticated users ID.
 3. The table stores ownership in a different column than the policy expects.
-4. The client is not sending the authenticated user's session/JWT.
+4. The client is not sending the authenticated users session/JWT.

 In my reproduction, the missing piece was the `select` policy.